liferay/liferay-docs/discover/portal/articles/07-setting-up-liferay/01-system-settings/02-configuration-files.markdown

 Felix Configuration Admin
 framework](http://felix.apache.org/documentation/subprojects/apache-felix-config-admin.html).

-@product@ also supports the `.cfg` file format, which is common in some OSGi environments.
-However, `.config` files are preferable, as they allow for multi-valued properties and the ability to specify a property value's type.
+The `.cfg` file format is common in OSGi environments, so @product@ supports it, but `.config` files are preferable.
+You can specify a property value's type, and have multi-valued properties.
 The syntax described below is for `.config` files.

 ### Key/Value Syntax [](id=key-value-syntax)